awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

 ### \(Optional\) Setting message attributes<a name="sms_set_attributes_sdks"></a>

-The following examples show how to set message attributes using the Amazon SNS clients that are provided by the AWS SDKs\.
+The following examples show how to set message attributes using the Amazon SNS clients that the AWS SDKs provide\.

 ------
 #### [ AWS SDK for Java ]

 With the AWS SDK for Java, you set message attribute values by constructing a map that associates the attribute keys with `MessageAttributeValue` objects\.
 Each `MessageAttributeValue` object is initialized with an attribute value, and each object declares the data type for the value\.
-The following example sets the sender ID to "mySenderID", maximum price to 0\.50 USD, and SMS type to promotional:
+The following example sets the sender ID to "mySenderID", maximum price to "0\.50" USD, and SMS type to "Promotional":

 ```
 Map<String, MessageAttributeValue> smsAttributes =